Top tax questions and answers

 1. Where’s my refund?

-Although the IRS was required to hold some refunds until February 15, early tax filers who claimed the earned income tax credit (EITC) or the additional child tax credit (ACTC) should have received their refunds by the last week of February.
+Like last year, the IRS was required to hold some refunds until mid-February.
+Early-season tax filers who claimed the earned income tax credit (EITC) or the additional child tax credit (ACTC) should have received their refunds starting the week of Feb.
+27.

 - filing status and

 - exact refund amount shown on their return.